vboussange/WSLJuliaWorkshop2023/Misc/installation_instructions.md

 in a command line.

-If the Windows Store is blocked on a system, we have an alternative [MSIX App Installer](https://learn.microsoft.com/en-us/windows/msix/app-installer/app-installer-file-overview) based setup.
+If the Windows Store is blocked on a system, an alternative using an [MSIX App Installer](https://learn.microsoft.com/en-us/windows/msix/app-installer/app-installer-file-overview) based setup.
 Note that this is currently experimental, please report back successes and failures [here](https://github.com/JuliaLang/juliaup/issues/343).
 To use the App Installer version, download [this](https://install.julialang.org/Julia.appinstaller) file and open it by double clicking on it.

 ### MacOS and Linux